omarcresp/bleeper-be/README.md

-# Bleeper BE for technical interviews
+# Bleeper Backend for technical interviews

-Use this repo as fake BE for the technical interview
+Use this repo as fake server API for the technical interview

 ## Mount dev-server